Supply Chain Management Courses

 Supplier Quality & Business Audit

 This 2-day program discusses how to develop supplier certification programs.
-It will distinguish among various inspection techniques drawing on Deming and Juran.
-ISO and Baldrige as well as other best-in-class supplier evaluation and audit programs will be considered.
+It will distinguish among various inspection techniques, drawing on the work of Deming and Juran.
+ISO and Baldrige, as well as other best-in-class supplier evaluation and audit programs, will be considered.
 Supplier quality measures and management techniques will also be discussed.

 As a result of attending this course, participants will be able to:

-• Undertake an audit as a full team member
+• Undertake an audit as a whole team member

 • Understand the key elements of a quality and business system audit

-• Assist the supplier to identify and manage a continuous improvement program
+• Assist the supplier in identifying and managing a continuous improvement program

 • Support the objectives to lower your organization’s total costs of supply management